Pregnancy Disability Leave Law in California: A Guide to PDL

 California’s State Disability Insurance

 An employee may be entitled to receive state disability insurance for a period of disability due to pregnancy.
-The State of California’s short-term disability insurance program (SDI) program pays a portion of the employee’s usual wages while the employee is temporarily disabled, including by pregnancy and childbirth.
-In 2020, this benefit can range from $194.91 to $1,299.43 per week.65
+The State of California’s short-term disability insurance program (SDI) pays a portion of the employee’s usual wages while the employee is temporarily disabled, including by pregnancy and childbirth.
+For claims beginning in 2026, SDI generally replaces about 70% to 90% of the employee’s wages, depending on income, up to a maximum of $1,765 per week (and a minimum of $50 per week).65

-If your pay stub shows that your employer withheld at least $300 for the SDI fund during your “base eligibility period,” then you may be eligible for paid leave from state funds.
-The employee’s base eligibility period (Opens in new window) is the 12-month period ending the quarter before the SDI claim starts.
+If you earned at least $300 in wages subject to SDI during your base period, then you may be eligible for paid leave from state funds.
+The base period is roughly the 12-month period ending the quarter before the SDI claim starts.

-So, to be eligible for SDI, the employee must have paid at least $300 into the SDI fund roughly five to 18 months prior to the employee’s claim start date.
+So, to be eligible for SDI, the employee must have earned at least $300 in wages subject to SDI roughly five to 18 months prior to the employee’s claim start date.
 The SDI program only applies to you if you have a short-term disability due to pregnancy or childbirth.

-California’s disability insurance benefits are described in greater detail by the California Employment Development Department in the following two articles:
+California’s disability insurance benefits are described in greater detail by the California Employment Development Department in the following resources:

-Some employees are eligible for up to six weeks of paid family leave (PFL) to bond with their new child, even if they aren’t disabled by pregnancy or childbirth.66
+Some employees are eligible for up to eight weeks of paid family leave (PFL) to bond with their new child, even if they aren’t disabled by pregnancy or childbirth.66

-The Paid Family Leave Act entitles eligible employees to receive partial pay while taking time off work to bond with a newborn baby, newly adopted child, or foster child within the first 12 months of the child’s arrival.
-In 2018, eligible workers can receive up to $1,216 per week for up to 6 weeks within any 12-month period.67
+The Paid Family Leave program entitles eligible employees to receive partial pay while taking time off work to bond with a newborn baby, newly adopted child, or foster child within the first 12 months of the child’s arrival.
+For claims beginning in 2026, eligible workers can receive about 70% to 90% of their wages, up to a maximum of $1,765 per week, for up to eight weeks within any 12-month period.67

-California’s paid family leave benefits are described in greater detail here (Opens in new window).
+California’s paid family leave benefits are described in greater detail on the EDD’s Paid Family Leave Benefit Payment Amounts page.

 Using Accrued Paid Time Off